 Putting words together is more complicated than I thought – at least, to a professional standard

 Like everyone else, my efforts at the Three R’s (Reading, wRiting and aRithmetic) began at primary school.
-I didn’t do too badly, and once I’d graduated to adolescent level, I found that, if the words were put together with a little more thought, I could make my classmates laugh.
+I didn’t do too badly at the first two, and once I’d graduated to adolescent level, I found that, if the words were put together with a little more thought, I could make my classmates laugh.

 That’s my education, then.
 Not that it did much good.
-I left puberty school with O levels in English Language and English Literature (plus a sprinkling of others, including Latin), but it was never going to make me a high earner.
+I left puberty school with O levels in English Language and English Literature (plus a sprinkling of others, including Latin), but it was never going to put enough zeros on my payslip.

-Thirty or more years later, during which I became what is known as “a Civil Servant”, I found that an initial side-line with the theatrical community was much more satisfying (if not particularly lucrative).
+Over the course of thirty years, I established myself as “a Civil Servant”.
+But throughout that same period I found my side-line with the theatrical community much more satisfying, if not particularly lucrative.
 My efforts with words resulted in awards, both as an actor and as a writer.
-And once I “retired early” (euphemism for redundancy) from my desk job in 2009, I found I could really get going, by writing a novel.
+And once I “retired early” from my desk job (euphemism for redundancy) in 2009, I found I could really get going, by writing a novel.

 The results can be found on this website.